fuyu-myk/pixelfold/README.md

 - **WASD**: Rotate the structure (W/S = pitch, A/D = yaw)
 - **Z/X**: Roll rotation
 - **+/-**: Zoom in/out
-- **Arrow Keys**: Pan the view (or cycle through candidate atoms in inspect mode, or adjust surface density when surface is visible)
+- **Arrow Keys**: Pan the view (or cycle through candidate atoms in inspect mode, or adjust surface density when surface is visible, or adjust H-bond threshold when H-bonds visible)
 - **1/2**: Toggle display modes (1: All atoms (default); 2: Alpha carbon backbone)
 - **F**: Auto-frame (reset and fit protein to view)
 - **I**: Inspect-mode (interactive clicking enabled to view more information)